identity-com/docs/showcase/README.md

 # Transfer SOL to the new key
 $ cryptid transfer <pubkey> 1000000

-# View the updated DID document
+# View the updated DID document (with the additional key added)
 $ cryptid document

-# Update cryptid configuration to use the new key file
+# Update cryptid configuration to use the new key by default
 $ cryptid config set keyFile $(pwd)/key2.json

-# Remove the key
+# Remove the default key
 $ cryptid key remove default

 # Check the updated DID document